 About the Together for Healthy and Successful Schools Project

-Called Together for Healthy and Successful Schools, the initiative has three partners: Health Equity Works, Child Trends, and America’s Promise Alliance.
+The initiative has three partners: Health Equity Works, Child Trends, and America’s Promise Alliance.
 Working together, the three partners are building a better understanding of what it will take to merge health and education perspectives so that all schools can be places where good health goes hand-in-hand with success in school and life.

 America’s Promise Alliance has partnered with five leading organizations to work with communities to identify and work with six “acceleration sites” across the U.S. to learn about successfully supporting health and well-being in schools.
 America’s Promise is also leveraging its expansive networks and communications assets, and amplifying youth voices to build demand to make healthy schools the norm in the United States.